 Amy is a warm and experienced psychologist who loves to support and nurture her clients.
 Clients have described her as someone who is naturally compassionate, easy-going, has a lot of life experience, likes to have a laugh, and is non-judgemental.

-Amy has a special interest in treating people affected by simple and complex trauma (examples include car accidents, medical procedures, birth trauma, sexual trauma, childhood trauma, C-PTSD, DV, etc).
-She is a member of EMDRAA and an EMDR 'Accredited Practitioner' (which basically means she has treated a significant number of clients with EMDR).
+She has a special interest in using EMDR to treat adults affected by simple and complex trauma (such as car accidents, medical procedures, birth trauma, sexual trauma, and childhood trauma).
+She is a member of EMDRAA and an EMDR ‘Consultant in Training’ (which basically means she has treated a significant number of clients with EMDR).

 She has also a strong interest in working with adults from the neurodivergent population (e.g., ‘ADHD’, ‘ASD’ and ‘SPD’), and the anxiety and low mood that can result.